barrucadu/lookwhattheshoggothdraggedin.com/posts/how-to-learn-a-new-system.markdown

 3. It gives my players a reference sheet to use in play.

 (2) and (3) are slightly different use-cases.
-There is information which I, as the [glo:gm], will need, but the players will not.
+There is information which I, as the [abbr:gm], will need, but the players will not.
 For example, the appropriate sanity loss for finding a mangled corpse.
 But it's not too tricky to make a cheatsheet which caters to both these cases.
 Players may find it a little verbose, but it's easier